Kizoky/postal-iii-ultrapatch-angel/README.txt

 ======
 This patch addresses a significant number of bugs and crashes that were present in Postal III, and also includes additional improvements, changes, and restored cut content.
 Whackjob Interactive was granted access to the game's source code after several years of abandonment, and have created this patch as a result.
-The modifications are faithful to the original design of the game and were born out of the efforts of the Catharsis Reborn total conversion modding team.
+The modifications are faithful to the current design of the game and were born out of the efforts of the Catharsis Reborn total conversion modding team.
 While some of the changes were initially intended for Catharsis Reborn, we decided to adapt them to the vanilla version of Postal III and further enhance the experience.
 We understand that the community deserved a better game, and we hope that our patch makes it significantly more enjoyable to play.
 That's all we ever wanted.